Customise Consent Preferences

 Social Ecological Model

 Our prevention efforts are shaped using the social ecological model in order to address sexual violence at multiple levels.
-For more information, visit https://www.cdc.gov/violenceprevention.../social-ecologicalmodel.html.
+For more information, visit https://www.cdc.gov/violence-prevention/about/index.html

-Learn about our Prevention Workshops!
+Learn About Our Prevention Workshops!

 National Prevention Resources